 But set aside the Socratics: do we need more laziness today?
 A blurb from the editor of The Idler (a “magazine and school dedicated to fun, freedom and fulfilment”) claims that “Lafargue’s ideas are even more relevant to today’s enslaved societies than when they were first written.”
 But is that true?
 Only two sets of people today work anything like the 17-hour days that, in Lafargue’s statistics, were par for the course in the Third Republic: in the First World, highly compensated urban professionals (suicidal Goldman Sachs analysts, etc.), and far more numerously, agricultural and industrial workers safely hidden away in the developing world.
-This comment is, perhaps, symptomatic of a certain bien-pensant LARP at the socialist past (along with grad student unions, more dedicated to “mental health access” than to anything resembling the concerns of industrial unions; or the urban literati, in chicly prewar apartments which, like their Eugene Debs hats, are paid for with trust fund disbursements).
+This comment is, perhaps, symptomatic of a certain bien-pensant LARP at the socialist past (along with grad student unions, more dedicated to “mental health access” than to anything resembling the concerns of industrial unions; or the urban literati, extolling the Wobblies from prewar apartments paid for with trust fund disbursements).

 In the self-serving afterword here – I’ll spare quotation from it – Boyne essentially repeats that he writes about Nazis so as to humanize them, “exploring emotional truths and authentic human experiences”.
 Setting aside his total inability to render human experience as anything other than a Hallmark card, he’s fundamentally wrong: the purpose of Holocaust education should not be to recognize the good in bad people, but to recognize the bad inside good people.
 We don’t need anyone to teach us how to recognize the barefaced devil; the danger is the insidious and gradual creep of violence into the civilized and everyday.
 This is what philosopher Theodor Adorno’s dictum – “To write poetry after Auschwitz is barbaric” – warned of: art unable to recognize the break the Holocaust represented with the past, afraid to apprehend the failure of the civilizing project.
 With this childish drivel in which the villains and victims come labeled and sorted, Boyne yet again seems immune to its lessons.